A-PRO DALLAS FORT WORTH HOME INSPECTION SERVICES INCLUDE:

 A standard Pre-Purchase Home Inspection is a visual examination of the physical structure and major interior systems of a residential building, much like a physical exam that your doctor may perform on you.
 However, it should be clearly understood that a home inspection is not to be confused with an appraisal, warranty evaluation, building code inspection, a guarantee of any kind, and/or an insurance policy on the condition of the property.
-A-Pro provides Industry leading 500 point Pre-Purchase Home inspections that includes a free foundation level survey ($150 value).
+A-Pro provides Industry leading 500 point Pre-Purchase Home inspections that include a free foundation level survey ($150 value).
 Additionally, A-Pro Dallas Fort Worth Clients are backed by InterNACHI.
-InterNachii will pay up to US $10,000.00 (maximum collective aggregate) for the cost of replacement of personal property lost (and not recovered, restitution or insured) during an inspection and stolen by an InterNACHI-certified member and was convicted of or plead guilty (or no contest) to any criminal charge resulting from the member’s taking of the personal property.
-Click logo to verify coverage.
+InterNACHI will pay up to US $10,000.00 (maximum collective aggregate) for the cost of replacement of personal property lost (and not recovered, restitution or insured) during an inspection and stolen by an InterNACHI-certified member and was convicted of or plead guilty (or no contest) to any criminal charge resulting from the member’s taking of the personal property.

 Home Seller Inspection (Pre-Listing Home Inspection Dallas Fort Worth)

-The Home Seller Inspection, sometimes called a Pre-Listing inspection is a very intelligent but often under used selling tool for a prospective home seller.
-Getting the home inspection done prior to placing a home under contract or even on the market gives the current owner an opportunity to exhibit transparency in a future transaction thus potentially speeding up the selling process and eliminating last minute deal points that could kill the sell.
+The Home Seller Inspection, sometimes called a Pre-Listing inspection is a very intelligent but often underused selling tool for a prospective home seller.
+Getting the home inspection done prior to placing a home under contract or even on the market gives the current owner an opportunity to exhibit transparency in a future transaction thus potentially speeding up the selling process and eliminating last-minute deal points that could kill the sell.
 A major benefit of a Home Seller Inspection is any repairs needed can by systematically and efficiently taken care of without the pressure of a pending deadline.
 The actions of the inspector in this type of inspection mimic that of a Home Buyers Inspection except that the report is delivered to the seller.
 Want to shorten the days on market that your property stays on the market?
 Call A-Pro Dallas Fort Worth Home Inspection and order a Home Seller Inspection and get us working for you.

 New Home Warranty Expiration Inspection

 A-Pro offers new home warranty inspections to detect notable defects before your one year builder’s home warranty expires.
 A-Pro Home Inspections will meticulously document and report visual defects within your new home that may be covered under your builder’s home warranty in order to maximize your home warranty coverage.
-The Home Warranty Inspection report will give you the leverage you need to obtain the repairs necessary before your builders warranty expires on your new home.
+The Home Warranty Inspection report will give you the leverage you need to obtain the repairs necessary before your builder’s warranty expires on your new home.
 This could be your last chance to correct installation deficiencies common with new home systems and components failures.
 We highly recommend scheduling your home warranty inspection with us at the beginning of the 11th month.
 This will give you the time you need to coordinate and discuss our expert hardbound report with your new home warranty provider.
-Waiting until the last minute can force new home owners into a disadvantaged negotiating position with the home warranty provider.
-Regrettably, some home warranty providers charge high premiums for their warranties, but are less enthusiastic about paying claims.
+Waiting until the last minute can force new homeowners into a disadvantaged negotiating position with the home warranty provider.
+Regrettably, some home warranty providers charge high premiums for their warranties but are less enthusiastic about paying claims.
 Call A-Pro Dallas Fort Worth Home Inspection today before your new home warranty expires, leaving you with safety and performance related deficiencies that should have been corrected.